 Eligibility of Advocate

 Advocates must be 21 years or older and be employed by a school, university, organization or corporation that has established a relationship with students in a manner appropriately sanctioned and approved by legal guardians.
-Open to individuals living and working in the U.S., U.S. Territories, and Mexico.
+Open to individuals living and working in the U.S. and U.S. Territories.

 Eligibility of Student

 Students must be from a population traditionally underrepresented in STEM (Black/African American, Hispanic/Latinx, American Indian/Alaska Native, Native Hawaiian or other Pacific Islander, and/or low income), enrolled in a K-12 school, and will be in grades 6 – 12 during the year the Advocate participates.
 They must have conducted a research project within the last six months or be actively engaged in a project with the intent and interest to apply for a competition in the coming school year.
 The competition(s) entered should be relevant to the research conducted.